ArduPilot/ardupilot_wiki/common/source/docs/common-thecube-overview.rst

 System Features
 =======================
-The Cube flight controller is a further evloution of the Pixhawk flight controller.
-It is designed for commercial systems and manufacturers who wish to integrate flight controller into their system.
+The Cube flight controller is a further evolution of the Pixhawk flight controller.
+It is designed for commercial systems and manufacturers who wish to fully integrate a flight controller into their system.
 On top of the existing features of Pixhawk, it has the following enhancements:

 -  3 sets of IMU sensors for extra redundancy
--  2 sets of IMU are vibration-isolated by built-in pieces of foam, reducing the effect of frame vibration to state estimation
+-  2 sets of IMU are vibration-isolated mechanically, reducing the effect of frame vibration to state estimation
 -  IMUs are temperature-controlled by onboard heating resistors, allowing optimum working temperature of IMUs
--  The entire flight management unit(FMU) and inertial management unit(IMU) are housed in a reatively small foam factor (a cube).
-All power and signal inputs and outputs go through a 80-pin DF17 connector, allowing a plug-in solution for manufacturers of commercial systems.
-Manufacturers can design their own carrier boards to suite their specific needs of connectivity.
+-  The entire flight management unit(FMU) and inertial management unit(IMU) are housed in a reatively small form factor (a cube).
+All inputs and outputs go through a 80-pin DF17 connector, allowing a plug-in solution for manufacturers of commercial systems.
+Manufacturers can design their own carrier boards to suite their specific needs.

 Specifications
 ==============